OpenVPN is an open-source virtual private network (VPN).

 cat /usr/share/doc/openvpn/examples/sample-config-files/client.conf > /etc/openvpn/client/vpn.example.net.conf

-Edit relevant parts in
+Edit relevant parts in the client config file:

 #... # The hostname/IP and port of the server. # You can have multiple remote entries # to load balance between the servers. remote vpn.example.net 1194 #... # SSL/TLS parms. # See the server config file for more # description.
 It's best to use # a separate .crt/.key file pair # for each client.
 A single ca # file can be used for all clients. ca /etc/openvpn/easy-rsa/pki/ca.crt cert /etc/openvpn/easy-rsa/pki/issued/client1.crt key /etc/openvpn/easy-rsa/pki/private/client1.key #... # If a tls-auth key is used on the server # then every client must also have the key. ;tls-auth ta.key 1 #...

-Start OpenVPN with the client config:
+Start OpenVPN with the config

 systemctl start firstname.lastname@example.org